Sell-Side Advisory for AI Companies: What Founders Should Know

 Tail Period

-Advisory agreements typically include a tail provision — a period after the engagement terminates during which the advisor is still entitled to a success fee if the business is sold to a buyer the advisor introduced.
-Tail periods typically range from 12 to 24 months.
+Advisory agreements typically include a tail provision — a period (typically 12 to 24 months) after the engagement terminates during which the advisor retains a success fee right on buyers they introduced.
+Ensure the tail applies only to buyers the advisor actively engaged during the mandate — not to any buyer in the market.

 The Engagement Process: What to Expect